Brooke Army Medical Center Troop Command names Soldier, NCO of the Year

 To be named the Soldier and NCO of the year, the Soldiers who were named quarterly winners had to compete in several events including the new Army Combat Fitness Test, an oral board and written test, drill and ceremony, land navigation, an obstacle course, a six-mile ruck march, tactical combat casualty care and warrior tasks, weapons qualification, and 12-mile ruck march.

 Staff Sgt.
-Veronica Shepard, operating room technician, was part of the cadre this.
+Veronica Sheppard, operating room technician, was part of the cadre this year.
 This was her first time helping with the competition, she has previously competed.

-“This is my first time being able to watch and see them suffer, instead of being the one to suffer,” she said with a laugh.
+“This is my first time being able to watch and see them sweat, instead of being the one to sweat,” she said with a laugh.

 “The competition is tough,” she said.
 “Usually you can tell who is in the lead, but these guys aren’t playing.
 It was really hard to determine who was in the lead because everyone was giving it their all.”